Primary School Tutoring: A Parent’s Guide to Getting It Right

 Hiring through a tutoring agency can help clear this up, though the fees may be proportionately higher since the agency is doing most of the ‘legwork’ for you.

 If you’ve ever heard of Kumon, you’ll be familiar with the idea of tuition centres.
 The basic idea is simple: a single tutor teaches several students in a ‘class’.
 Ideally the students will be of about the same ability (although this often isn’t true in practice) and the tuition takes place in a central location, usually looking quite like a classroom.

-This kind of tutoring may be cheaper than one-to-one, but the ‘class’ structure means children don’t receive the same level of personalised learning, so their progress may be slower.
+This kind of tutoring may be cheaper than ordinary face to face one-to-one (although not cheaper than Third Space Learning), but the ‘class’ structure means children don’t receive the same level of personalised learning, so their progress may be slower.
 Centre-based tutoring can also incur unexpected costs such as the fuel cost to take your child to a centre, or a monthly ‘subscription’ to stay on the service.

 A further disadvantage of tuition centres is that they can end up putting children off maths altogether – ‘death by worksheet’ is a common complaint, simply because one tutor doesn’t have time to create a bespoke lesson for each child.

 Face to face tutoring is exactly what it sounds like – the tutor and child work together in the same space.
 This is usually in a safe environment such as your home, but can also be in a company building if you are hiring through a tutoring agency.